Skip to main content

 Equivalent fractions are different fractions that represent the same amount.
 Students can see this by dividing the same whole into different numbers of equal parts.

 If the size of each part changes, the number of parts needed to show the same amount changes too.
+A whole cut into 2 equal parts can show the same amount as a whole cut into 4 equal parts if the shaded region covers the same portion.

 Example 1/2 is equivalent to 2/4 because both name half of the same whole.